SarahHosni/SarahHosni.github.io/_posts/2025-05-10-TBIBI-PROJECT.md

 layout: post
 title: "Tbibi: Doctor Appointment Booking System"
 date: 2025-05-10 12:00:00 +0000
-categories: projects webapp
+categories: web-app
-tags: [Tbibi, React, Node.js, MongoDB, Healthcare, Fullstack, Booking System]
+tags: [React, Nodejs, MongoDB, Healthcare, Fullstack, Booking System]
 ---

 ## Overview
 **Tbibi** is a full-stack **doctor appointment booking platform** developed to streamline the process of connecting patients with healthcare providers.
 Using **React**, **Node.js**, and **MongoDB**, it provides a responsive UI, robust backend APIs, and role-based access for patients, doctors, and admins.